LynnKirby/randtest31/README.md

 ./randtest31 write musl_rand | ./RNG_test stdin
 ```

+⚠️ You cannot use PowerShell with this pipe command.
+PowerShell pipes text, not
+binary data, between processes which breaks everything.

 ### TestU01

 A number of test batteries and individual tests have been implemented.
 Of note